ndjson/ndjson-spec/specification.md

 ### 4.1 Authors

-The following authors are responsible for the RestDoc core-specification:
+The following authors are responsible for the LDJSON core-specification:

 ~~~~
 Thorsten Hoeger